netwerk-digitaal-erfgoed/anno-demo/README.md

 # anno-demo
-Demonstrator of a annotation server service for heritage.
+Placeholder for a demonstrator of a annotation server (like https://knaw-huc.github.io/annorepo/) service for heritage.